ErpNetDocs/tech/modules/community/social-interactions/social-reactions.md

 #### Important attributes:

-- **Data Object** - the root data object.
+- **Data object** - the root data object.
 A reaction can be attached to the data object itself, or to a comment of the data object.
 In any case, the data object contains the root data object, just like the comments.

-- **Social Comment** - when not null, it contains a comment to the same Data Object to which the reaction is attached.
+- **Social comment** - when not null, it contains a comment to the same Data Object to which the reaction is attached.

-- **Reaction Type** - one of:
+- **Reaction type** - one of:

     - LIKE
     - LOVE